mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s3.rst

 There are three modes that the effect controls can be in:

 #.
-Filter Mode (initial)
+Filter Mode (initial) - It is indicated when the :hwlabel:`FILTER ON` buttons have the same colors as the individual decks.
 #.
-Effect Chain Edit Mode
+Effect Chain Edit Mode - It is indicated when the :hwlabel:`FILTER ON` buttons are all the same color as one of the effect buttons.
 #.
-Effect Focus Mode
+Effect Focus Mode - It is indicated when :hwlabel:`FILTER ON` buttons are all the same color as one of the effects, and one of the :hwlabel:`FX SELECT` buttons is blinking.

 At any time, you can push the :hwlabel:`FILTER` or :hwlabel:`FX SELECT` button to return to Filter Mode.
 If you get lost, try pusing the :hwlabel:`FILTER` button to start over.

-The knobs have Soft Takeover mode enabled, which means you need to turn the physical knob to match the current position of the UI knob before the value will change.
+The knobs have :term:`soft takeover` mode enabled, which means you need to turn the physical knob to match the current position of the UI knob before the value will change.
 If you are wondering why it seems like the values aren't changing, you may need to rotate the knob more.

 Filter Mode
 ~~~~~~~~~~~